-(c) Available of restricted stat. (c) Availability at any point in time is subject to reaffirmation of the representations and warranties in, and there being no default under, our credit agreement governing our 2016 Revolver. (d) Inclusive of \$5 million included within long-term prepaid rent and other assets, net on our condensed consolidated balance sheet.
+(c) Availability at any point in time is subject to reaffirmation of the representations and warranties in, and there being no default under, our credit agreement governing our 2016 Revolver. (d) Inclusive of \$5 million included within "long-term prepaid rent and other assets, net" on our condensed consolidated balance sheet.